chopfitzroy/dotfiles-experiment/README.md

 ## Gotcha's 💢

-If you are running Ubuntu on WSL2 the `apt` repositories are often a few version behind for some tools, as such I recommend downloading the binaries directly from GitHub.
+If you are running Ubuntu on WSL the `apt` repositories are often a few version behind for some tools, as such I recommend downloading the binaries directly from GitHub.

 - [fzf](https://github.com/junegunn/fzf/releases)
 - [Helix](https://github.com/helix-editor/helix/releases)